cronburg/comp116-ckarl/pcaps/README.txt

 14. Of all the plaintext username-password pairs that you found, how many of them are legitimate?
 That is, the username-password was valid, access successfully granted?
-	A: Two out of the three pairs were legitimate.
+	A: Three of the pairs were granted access.

 15. How did you verified the successful username-password pairs?
-	A: When using the "Follow TCP Stream" wireshark functionality, the server either responded "OK" for success or "ERR" for invalid credentials.
+	A: When using the "Follow TCP Stream" wireshark functionality, the server either responded "OK" for success or "ERR" for invalid credentials (in POP3 and IMAP).
+In the telnet session, the server responded with "Login invalid" each time, indicating failure.

 16. In a few words, explain why I asked you not to log on to websites or services associated with the username-password pairs that you found.